the-scouts/por/sphinx_source/chapter-3.rst

 i.
 For all Scouting activities a risk assessment should be carried out as stated in Rule 9.4.
 This risk assessment cannot override the minimum requirements stated in 3.10e and 3.10h or those required by the activity rules in chapter 9.

 **Age Range, Uniform and Programme**

 j.
-The core age range of the Scout Troop is from 10 1/2 years to 14 years.
-A young person may join at 10 years and remain until 14 1/2 years.
+The core age range of the Scout Troop is from 10½ years to 14 years.
+A young person may join at 10 years and remain until 14½ years.
 For further flexibility see Rule 3.12b.

 k.
 Scouts wear the approved Scout, Sea Scout or Air Scout uniform as appropriate with distinguishing badges and scarves as described in Chapter 10.

 l.
 All Scouts should be offered a high quality balanced Programme run in accordance with the Association's official publications for the Section.

-   *l.
-This rule is intentionally left blank*

 **Minimum Standards**

 m.
 The minimum standard for a Scout Troop is:

    * Operation overseen by a Leader.
 (Rule 3.10b).
    * Two adults present (Rule 3.10e).
    * The delivery of an appropriate high quality balanced Programme (Rule 3.10k).
    * Opportunities for the members to take part in the decision making process.
 Any forum or committee should have both Scouts and Leaders working together.
    * The opportunity for every Scout to attend at least one nights away experience every year.

 n.
 The District Commissioner, with the District Team, is required where necessary to assist Troops to reach the minimum standards detailed above.